seed-labs/seed-emulator/seedemu/services/ChainlinkService/ChainlinkTemplates/contracts/README.md

 - **Github Source**: https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/ChainlinkClient.sol

 ### [ETHPriceAverageFeed/User Contract](./ETHPriceAverageFeed.sol):
-- **Purpose**: This contract is designed to fetch and aggregate Ethereum price data from multiple Chainlink oracles, ensuring data accuracy and reliability by leveraging the decentralized and secure Chainlink network.
+- **Purpose**:  Inherits from the ChainlinkClient to fetch and aggregate Ethereum price data from multiple Chainlink oracles.
 - **Key Features**:
-  - `requestPriceData`: Utilizes the `ChainlinkClient` to send data requests to multiple Chainlink oracles.
-This function configures a Chainlink request with the required job specification ID and callback function, then sends it through the `_sendChainlinkRequestTo` method of the `ChainlinkClient`.
-This ensures that each oracle receives an appropriate amount of LINK tokens along with the data request, leveraging the decentralized and reliable nature of oracle networks.
+  - `requestPriceData`: Utilizes the inherited `ChainlinkClient` methods to send data requests to multiple Chainlink oracles.
+This function configures a Chainlink request with the required job specification ID and callback function, then sends it through the `sendChainlinkRequestTo` method of the ChainlinkClient.
+This ensures that each oracle receives an appropriate amount of LINK tokens along with the data request.
   - `fulfill`: This callback function is triggered by the Oracle Contract once it receives the requested data from the Chainlink node.
 The function processes received price data from multiple oracles, aggregates this information, and calculates an average price.
 This method is crucial for ensuring robust data integrity and provides a reliable average price by considering responses from various sources.

 ## Chainlink Process Flow